-Individual, crew-served, and small unit weapons training would be required for Marine forces relocating from Okinawa to Guam pursuant to the Roadmap Agreement with Japan.
-Individual and crew-served weapons qualification and familiarization training ranges and maneuver areas including landing zones are proposed for Guam (refer to Volume 2, Chapter 2, Section 2.3).
+Individual, crew, and small unit weapons training would be required for Marine forces relocating from Okinawa to Guam pursuant to the Roadmap Agreement with Japan.
+Individual and crew weapons qualification and familiarization training ranges and maneuver areas including landing zones are proposed for Guam (see Volume 2, Chapter 2, Section 2.3).
 The concept for Tinian is to provide the next stage in the training progression, and includes development of ranges for tactical employment of the basic weapons skills developed on Guam.
-These skills complement the elements of ground training accomplished at Tinian and in Commonwealth of the Northern Mariana Islands (CNMI) as described in the Mariana Islands Range Complex EIS/OEIS.
+These skills complement the elements of ground training accomplished at Tinian and in Commonwealth of the Northern Mariana Islands (CNMI) as described in the Mariana Islands Range Complex (MIRC) Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS).

-Figure 2.1-1 summarizes the three alternatives carried forward in the EIS impact analysis.
+Figure 2.1-1 summarizes the three alternatives carried forward in the EIS/OEIS impact analysis.